Simply copy and paste the following command line in your terminal to create your first Strapi project.

 2018 is going to be an exciting year for us.
 The backlog is full of features and ideas.
 After the release of the latest alpha versions, you gave us a lot of feedback, reported some issues and asked for new plugins.

 Our main priority is to resolve bugs and make the core more stable.
-We already started working on it by fixing a lot of issues during the last days.
+We already started working on it by fixing a lot of issues during the last few days.
 We plan to be out of alpha in March and to release the official 3.0.0 stable version in May.

-We recently updated the roadmap for the next three months, feel free to take a look.
 Here a short-list of the coming features in 2018: